getpopper/popper-examples/workflows/comp-research/guide/guide_python.md

 ### conda

-We recommend using conda for managing packages, due to its superior dependency management and support for data analysis work.
+Conda is recommended for managing packages, due to its superior dependency management and support for data analysis work.
 While executing the `notebook` step interactively, extra packages can be installed as needed using